fico-xpress/mosel/moseltesting/readme.txt

 ------------

 'moseltest' returns an exit code of 0 when all tests have been passed.
-Otherwise, a non-zero value is returned and the file 'report.txt' is generated including output and error streams of all tests that have failed.
+Otherwise, a non-zero value is returned and by default a report is generated including output and error streams of all tests that have failed.